vecchioBlister/vim-markdown-utils/README.md

 ### Now featuring automatic footnotes import!
 Whenever you open a markdown file, the function MarkdownFootnoteImport() will be called, and it will attempt to find existing footnotes in the file.
-If found, the bufer-bound variable will be updated accordingly.
+If found, the buffer-bound variable will be updated accordingly.

 In case the command doesn't trigger, or you need to re-import the footnotes, you can type the command
 ```